absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 ---
 #### `sub create jenkins bitbucket credentials`
 This will recreate the Bitbucket credentials used by Jenkins to access Bitbucket and clone sources used in builds.
-This should only need to be run in the Service Account credentials have changed.
+This should only need to be run if the Service Account credentials have changed.

 ---
 #### `sub create openshift pvc`